cs3org/reva/pkg/reconciliation/README.md

 ## Identity

 The jobs runner hands a run a bare context, but we need a valid auth so we can do stat's etc. Therefore, each run mints itself a token for `service_user_name` and sends it with every call.
-The three `service_user_*` keys are thus required and it needs to have the proper permissions on EOS (for CERNBox, `cbox` does the trick).
+The three `service_user_*` keys are required and the account has to be a real one: EOS reads the ACLs of a node as the caller before handing them out, and its driver refuses a caller whose uid or gid is zero, so `root` does not work (for CERNBox, `cbox` does the trick).
+If `skip_user_groups_in_token` is set, the account also has to resolve in the user provider, since the auth interceptor looks its groups up.

 ## Jobs